Mailchimp vs Mailerlite: The email marketing stand-off

 Another useful feature within Mailchimp is the comparative feature.
 This feature allows you to compare each email to your average campaign stats to determine its effectiveness against your previous outreach.

 Both Mailerlite and Mailchimp offer A/B testing.
-Using this method across landing pages and website features is useful for testing the effectiveness of your marketing efforts and to trial run new ideas before committing them to production.
+Using this method across landing pages and website features is useful for testing the effectiveness of your marketing efforts and trialing new ideas before committing them to production.

-While both offer similar features, Mailchimp’s additional in-depth analytics and machine learning suggestions could help with effectiveness in your marketing campaigns.
+While both offer similar features, Mailchimp’s additional in-depth analytics and machine learning suggestions could help with the effectiveness of your marketing campaigns.
 Mailchimp might be the better fit for larger organizations that need more depth in their analytics and have a substantial following.

 The winner in this category is less clear, but it goes to Mailerlite!
 With more automation features offered in the free tier and an easier setup process, you’d be able to take advantage of this offering early on in your usage.